Brand Names: Qudexy XR Sprinkle, Topamax, Topamax Sprinkle, Topiragen, Topiramate ER (Eqv-Qudexy XR), Trokendi XR

-- What are the possible side effects of topiramate (Topamax)?
+- What are the possible side effects of topiramate?

-- What is the most important information I should know about topiramate (Topamax)?
+- What is the most important information I should know about topiramate?

-- What should I discuss with my healthcare provider before taking topiramate (Topamax)?
+- What should I discuss with my healthcare provider before taking topiramate?

-- What should I avoid while taking topiramate (Topamax)?
+- What should I avoid while taking topiramate?

 - Where can I get more information?

-Topiramate is also used to prevent migraine headaches in adults.
-Topiramate will only prevent migraine headaches or reduce the number of attacks.
-It will not treat a headache that has already begun.
+Some brands of topiramate are also used to prevent migraine headaches in adults and teenagers who are at least 12 years old.
+These medicines will only prevent migraine headaches or reduce the number of attacks, but will not treat a headache that has already begun.

 Topiramate may also be used for purposes not listed in this medication guide.